-Existing work mostly focuses on auto-tuning of system parameters \cite{Alabed2022BoGraphSB, dalibard2017boat} and has limited scalability potential.
-Thus, more case studies are needed that illustrate use of shadow emulators as monitoring and explainability tools for software, as well as suggesting scalable ways of automatically building surrogate models of systems' components.
-Second, innovation in mathematical composition of individual emulators is required to build networks that can efficiently propagate uncertainty between components \cite{Damianou2013DeepGP}.
-While there is prior work on uncertainty propagation in software \cite{mishra2011uncertainty}, it still is not common to see interfaces and APIs that provide access or otherwise handle input or output uncertainty.
-A network of shadow emulators can provide a visibility into data-related uncertainty within the system, thus enabling new research directions.
+Existing work focuses on auto-tuning of system parameters~\cite{Alabed2022BoGraphSB, dalibard2017boat} and has limited scalability.
+Additional use cases should implement and test shadow emulators as monitoring and explainability tools for software for exploring scalable ways of automatically building surrogate models of systems' components.
+Second, innovation in the mathematical composition of individual emulators is required to build networks that can efficiently propagate uncertainty between components~\cite{Damianou2013DeepGP}.
+While there is prior work on uncertainty propagation in software~\cite{mishra2011uncertainty}, it is still uncommon to see interfaces and APIs that provide access or otherwise handle input or output uncertainty.